caleb-harrison/SeatGeek-API/README.md

 - [x] Application must compile with Xcode 12.x.x

 ### Feature Showcase
-The app features many cool features.
-Below are demos of some of the features.
+The app has many cool features outside of the requirements while still remaining simple, easy to navigate and learn, and fulfilling the code exercise.
+Below are demos of some of those features.
 </br>
 #### Location
 The app initially requests access to the user's location while using the application.